What is Considered a Commercial Vehicle in North Carolina?

 Rules and Regulations for Commercial Vehicles in North Carolina

-In North Carolina and other states, commercial vehicles are subject to specific trucking rules and regulations.
+Commercial vehicles are subject to specific trucking rules and regulations.

 - Hours of service rules